 Free Trial #8

-A patient receiving nasogastric suctioning is experiencing diarrhea.
-The patient is prescribed a morning dose of intravenous furosemide (Lasix) 20mg and the most recent serum potassium level is 3.0 mEq/L. What is the next nursing intervention?
+A client receiving nasogastric suctioning is experiencing diarrhea.
+The client is prescribed a morning dose of intravenous furosemide (Lasix) 20mg and the most recent serum potassium level is 3.0 mEq/L. What is the next nursing intervention?

 - Withhold giving the furosemide notify the healthcare provider for further orders